Tabu (actress): Resurgence (2018–present)

 A turning point in her career came with Sriram Raghavan's crime thriller Andhadhun, which saw her as the parallel lead to Ayushmann Khurrana.
 The film, along with her performance, received unanimous critical acclaim.
 Critic Rajeev Masand lauded Tabu as "the film's towering performance" and reviewers for Reuters and Hindustan Times commended her capabilities as the femme fatale.
-With a gross of over ₹4.5 billion, the film emerged as a top-grossing Indian film, and earned her a sixth nomination for the Filmfare Award for Best Actress, and fifth nomination for the Filmfare Award for Best Actress (Critics).
+With earnings of over ₹4.5 billion, the film emerged as a top-grossing Indian film, and earned her a sixth nomination for the Filmfare Award for Best Actress, and fifth nomination for the Filmfare Award for Best Actress (Critics).
 In Akiv Ali's romantic comedy De De Pyaar De (2019), she starred as the ex-wife of Devgn's character who disapproves of his relationship with a younger woman (played by Rakul Preet Singh).
 She was drawn to exploring how a middle-aged divorcee navigates love.
-Rediff.coms Sukanya Verma praised Tabu for enhancing a mediocre picture.
+Rediff.coms Sukanya Verma praised the actress for enhancing an otherwise mediocre picture.
 She ended the year with a brief role as the missing younger sister of Salman Khan's character in Ali Abbas Zafar's partition drama Bharat.

-Tabu then returned to Telugu cinema after a decade, appearing in Trivikram Srinivas' Ala Vaikunthapurramuloo (2020), as the mother of Allu Arjun's character.
-The film went on to become the second highest-grossing Indian film of the year and Tabu's performance received praised critically, earning her the Filmfare Award for Best Supporting Actress (Telugu).
+The following year, Tabu returned to Telugu cinema after a decade in Trivikram Srinivas' Ala Vaikunthapurramuloo (2020), as the mother of Allu Arjun's character.
+It went on to become the second highest-grossing Indian film of the year and Tabu's performance received praised critically, earning her the Filmfare Award for Best Supporting Actress (Telugu).
 She followed this with both her television and streaming foray as Saeeda Begum, a ghazal singer who engages in a relationship with a younger man (played by Ishaan Khatter) in Nair's post-partition drama A Suitable Boy.
 Based on Vikram Seth's 1993 novel of the same name, the series marked the first BBC period-drama series to have a non-white cast.
 Critics were divided on the series, but Tabu's performance earned widespread praise.
-In a positive review for RogerEbert.com, Roxana Hadadi wrote that Tabu "gives nuance to Saeeda's sense of otherness in a community that seems to both treasure and abhor her".
+In a positive review for RogerEbert.com, Roxana Hadadi wrote that the actress "gives nuance to Saeeda's sense of otherness in a community that seems to both treasure and abhor her".
 She ended the year with a brief role (billed as a special appearance) in the unremarkable family comedy Jawaani Jaaneman.